 The "," and "." keys simulate two brake pedals located at your feet on a real airplane.
-Using the throttle and the brake pedals you can fontrol the speed of the aircraft and cause it to turn on the ground.
+Using the throttle and the brake pedals you can control the speed of the aircraft and cause it to turn on the ground.

 The brakes can be very useful when taxiing slowly on the runway.
-You can also steer the nosewheel of the aircraft.
+You can also steer the nose-wheel of the aircraft.
 In a real airplane this is done by pushing the rudder pedals with your feet.
 You push with your feet on the side you want to turn towards.
 If you don't have real rudder pedals, there are two ways to control the virtual rudder pedals:

-- Using the keypad 0 and Enterkeys .
+- Using the keypad 0 and Enter keys .
 If you type the keypad Enter key say seven times, you will see the airplane firmly turns to the right and stays turning that way.
 Type the keypad 0 key seven times to get the airplane back rolling (almost) straight. - Using the mouse.
-While the mouse is in yoke control mode (+pointer shape), if you hold the left mouse button down, the mouse controls the rudder instead of the yoke.
+While the mouse is in yoke control mode (+ pointer shape), if you hold the left mouse button down, the mouse controls the rudder pedals instead of the yoke.
+The rudder pedals are connected to both the rudder and nose-wheel.
 This method is much more precise.

-Start the simulator, Type \mathbf{v} or \mathbf{V} to view the airplane from the outside and keep \mathbf{x} down a couple of seconds to zoom in on the airplane.
-Look at the front wheel and keep keypad $\mathbf{0}$ down.
+Start the simulator, Type v or V to view the airplane from the outside and keep x down a couple of seconds to zoom in on the airplane.
+Look at the front wheel and keep keypad 0 down.
 Then keep keypad Enter down.
 See the front wheel turn.
 Click on the right mouse button to get in yoke control mode (+ pointer shape).
 Keep the left mouse button down to get in rudder control mode and move the mouse to the left and to the right.
 Note that the rudder, that big vertical control surface at the rear of the plane, moves together with the front wheel.

-I tend to control the rudder pedals using the mouse while the front wheel is on the ground and use the keypad 0 and Enter keys once it has lifter off.
+I tend to control the rudder pedals using the mouse while the front wheel is on the ground and use the keypad 0 and Enter keys once it has lifted off.
 In other words: I keep the left mouse button down while the front wheel is on the ground.
 This allows for a precise and easy rudder control on the ground.
 Then I simply release the left mouse button once the front wheel lifts off.